ernstki/nprename/README.md

 ======================================================

-This utility helps me keep a standard file naming convention for icons downloaded from [The Noun Project][1].
+This utility helps me keep a standard file naming convention for icons downloaded from [The Noun Project][np].

 This utility does _not_ download the icons.
 I have my own way of doing this, which usually involves picking foreground/background colors on the web site, and then doing a screenshot of the image.

+> [!TIP]
+> If you're sloppy at this, like I am, and always end up with a white border
+> around the screenshot, you can use [`mogrify -trim`][trim] to remove that.

 There doesn't seem to be a programmatic way of doing this through the API, and the web site has a nice set of pre-selected colors anyway; there's no point in trying to reimplement what already works fine in that regard.

 The naming convention I use is: